cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 ```
 With this information, the `Material` is properly initialized, and ready to use in any Renderable Component.

-Note: **if the material is intended to be used on any kind of `SkinningModel`, be sure to enable the `USE_SKINNING` shader macro.**
+> Note: **if the material is intended to be used on any type of `SkinningModel`,<br>be sure to enable the `USE_SKINNING` shader macro.**

 Knowing which `EffectAsset` is currently using, we can specify all the shader properties:
 ```ts
 mat.setProperty('cubeMap', someCubeMap);
 console.log(mat.getProperty('cubeMap') === someCubeMap); // true
 ```
-These properties are assigned inside the material, which is just an asset on itself, and have't connected to any model.
+These properties are assigned inside the material, which is just an asset by itself, and hasn't connected to any model.

 To apply the material on a specific model, it needs to be attached to a `RenderableComponent`.<br>
 Any component that accepts a material parameter (ModelComponent, SkinningModelComponent, etc.) is inherited from it.